Introduction

 Somerset Retrofit Accelerator Project

 2. 30 free places on the Futureproof Essentials course for local construction professionals are available through The Green Register.
-This online course comprises of 10 one-hour video training sessions led by trainers from The Green Register’s expert team.
-It is estimated to take between 10-15 hours to complete the course.
-The training can be accessed through their e-learning platform to allow for flexibility.
-All places have been filled however if you’re still interested the courses are available to be purchased
+This online course is made up of 10 one-hour video training sessions led by trainers from The Green Register’s expert team.
+It is estimated to take 10 to 15 hours to complete the course.
+You can access training through their e-learning platform to allow for flexibility.
+All places have been filled, but if you’re still interested the courses are available to be purchased

 4. The creation of an online Green Directory for Somerset with an extensive list of businesses involved in the retrofit journey in your area.
 The directory is now live.
-Visit RETROFIT!
-Somerset’s Retrofit Green Directory (retrofitsomerset.info) to find a business local to you.
+Visit Somerset’s Retrofit Green Directory to find a business local to you

 The Centre for Sustainable Energy